Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 If you’ve already written your manuscript, you may want to have a developmental editor review it and make suggestions for “big” changes, such as eliminating or moving sections or whole chapters around, improving character and story arcs, and so on.

-Once the manuscript is complete and all the “big” changes have been made, you may wish to work with a line and copy editor to improve the word choice, grammar, etc.
+Once the manuscript is complete and all the “big” changes have been made, you may wish to engage a line and copy editor to improve the word choice, grammar, etc.

 You’ll certainly need a proofreader to make sure the manuscript is perfectly “clean,” with not a comma out of place.

-There is no set format for a professional ghostwriting contract and no set list of services offered.
+There is no set format for a professional ghostwriting contract.
 Agreements vary in length and complexity from ghostwriter to ghostwriter.

 There are, however, several items that should be covered.
-These include exactly what is to be written, who handles the research, who does the “main” writing, who gets authorship credit, when work is to begin, which benchmarks are to be met by certain dates, and more.
+These include exactly what is to be written, who handles the research, who does the bulk of the writing, who gets authorship credit, when work is to begin, which benchmarks are to be met by certain dates, and more.

 The contract is important; it sets the terms of your relationship, so read it carefully.
 And don’t be afraid to express your concerns or ask for changes.